Oxford Certificate Programmes · Worcester College

 Computer Vision and CNNs

-This session treats images as tensors and introduces the convolution and pooling operations that let a network exploit spatial structure.
+Images become tensors, and we introduce the convolution and pooling operations that let a network exploit spatial structure.
 We discuss convolutional architectures, why transfer learning works, and how to augment data without letting validation or test images leak into training.

 Transformers, LLMs, and Retrieval